Transport Refrigeration Unit Service & Body Fabrication

 Bodies: Ice Make

 HRS builds refrigerated, dry, and fish truck bodies using Ice Make GRP and PUF insulation panels.
-Ice Make is one of the established panel sources for insulated vehicle bodies in India, and HRS has experience across the body sizes and configurations used by Kerala cold-chain operators.
+Ice Make is one of the established panel sources for insulated vehicle bodies in India, and HRS has experience across the body sizes, strip-curtain layouts, door hardware, and temperature ranges used by Kerala cold-chain operators.

 Why TRU and Body Must Be Managed Together